The Remembrance Gallery

 Throughline

-Interactive touch-screen displays illuminate and humanize the stories of survivors.
+Interactive touchscreen displays illuminate and humanize the stories of survivors.
 Through interviews and comprehensive content, visitors can learn about a range of topics, including: discrimination and racist laws, Nisei veterans, civil disobedience, acts of kindness, and the influence of camp life on artists and authors.
-Current events are also covered, highlighting how communities are still denied safety, civil liberties, and human rights today due to prejudice and bigotry.
+Current events are also presented, highlighting how communities are still denied safety, civil liberties, and human rights today due to prejudice and bigotry.
 A Map Station traces the paths of Washington Nikkei as they were forcibly removed from their homes to concentration camps, using movement and distance to emphasize the impact on individuals and communities.

 Download our Brochure